 We have Rug Appraisers in Houston, Dallas, Texas, San Francisco, Los Angeles, California, New York, Boston, Atlanta, Florida, Chicago, Washington DC area, Pennsylvania

 1. Avoid appraisers who seek ulterior business, such as consignment or restoration.

 2. Most rug appraisals estimate only the rug's replacement value, not its resale value.
-The rug's replacement value is useful for insurance or legal purposes.
+The rug's replacement value is useful for insurance purposes.
 Its resale value tells you how much you can realistically sell it for yourself.